 - Obstructing anyone performing an activity or duty under the Reopening Ontario Act $1,000

-Guelph Police and Bylaw officers will not stop people out walking or driving.
+Guelph Police and Bylaw officers will not stop people out walking or driving, using parks and sports fields.
 The emergency order authorizes Guelph Police and Bylaw enforcement officers to:

 - Disperse or issue charges or fines for gatherings involving people who don’t live together;